 Interest rates on bridging loans start from 0.39% per month and can go up to as high as 1.5%.

 The above example shows a purchase Bridge Example.
-Here is a clear breakdown of the monthly and annual interest rate charge.
+Here is a clear breakdown of the monthly and annual interest rate charges.

-Other immediate costs are the arrangement fee and admin fee which is generally deducted from the gross loan.
+Other immediate costs are the arrangement fee and admin fee which are generally deducted from the gross loan.
 Read further on how a bridging loan works when buying a house